Jasper Alblas

 The mod_copy module implements SITE CPFR and SITE CPTO commands, which can be used to copy files/directories from one place to another on the server.
 Any unauthenticated client can leverage these commands to copy files from any part of the filesystem to a chosen destination.

-We know that the FTP service is running as the Kenobi user (from the file on the share) and an ssh key is generated for that user.
+We know that the FTP service is running as the Kenobi user (from the file on the share) and an SSH key is generated for that user.

 Answer: No answer needed